There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Why is Etax writing about health cover?

 That’s because the Australian Government designed a system that uses tax to ‘encourage’ everyone to get private cover, even though we have a national healthcare system – Medicare.
-If you don’t have private cover, then as your income grows over time, the amount you pay to the Government in extra taxes increases so fast that getting private cover can become cheaper than paying that tax surcharge.
+If you don’t have private cover, then as your income grows over time, the amount you pay to the Government in extra taxes increases so much, that getting private cover can become cheaper than paying that tax surcharge.

 But choosing the right plan at the right cost is not simple.
 A cheap plan or an expensive one?
 Hospital or extras, or both?
 Which insurers are better?
-What will actually be covered?
+What will be covered?

 Private health cover is something many Etax clients ask about, so let’s look at this more closely and find some good resources for making decisions about private cover.